This was the 12th year in a row that REGUA has attended the British Birdwatching Fair, and what a successful Birdfair it was!

-The Sao Paulo Birdfair held at the Butantã Gardens has to be one of the greatest venues to attend in South America, if not the Americas.
+The Sao Paulo Birdfair, Avistar, held at the Butantã Gardens has to be one of the greatest venues to attend in South America, if not the Americas.
 It is just teeming with bird guides, exciting news, conservation projects and photographers.
-The date is always mid-May and run singlehandedly by Gustavo “Guto” Carvalho and his wonderful team, he brings together the best of the birding world in Brazil.
+The date is always mid-May and the event is run by Gustavo “Guto” Carvalho and his wonderful team, he brings together the best of the birding world in Brazil.

 If you want to meet up with Guto, he will be at the UK Birdfair this August – our UK Team look forward to seeing him there.